Character is Destiny: Can Role-Playing Language Agents Make Persona-Driven Decisions?: Conclusion

 \section{Conclusion}

-In this work, we propose \task, the first task to evaluate the persona-driven decision-making of LLMs, testing whether LLMs can reconstruct actual storylines through historical character data.
-We construct a dataset \dataset, including 1,401 characters from 396 books and their significant decisions.
-We analyze the performance of LLMs on this task from various aspects, such as novel genres, character motivations, and model solution approaches.
-Based on this, we propose a method, \method, which achieves better results by constructing a character profile more relevant to the current scene in two steps.
+In this work, we propose the first task to evaluate the decision-making of RPLAs, testing whether LLMs can accurately reconstruct decisions using historical data.
+We construct \dataset, which includes 1,462 characters from 388 books and their life choices.
+Extensive experiments on \dataset demonstrate the promising performance of RPLAs in decision simulation.
+Additionally, we propose \method, which uses persona-based memory retrieval to enhance decision-making.
+We hope this work provides better evaluation benchmarks for RPLAs and directs the future development of personal LLM assistants.

-Decision-making is an important and complex behavior of humans, and we hope to explore the possibility of LLMs making personal decisions.
-This could establish important evaluation criteria for role-playing models and Personal LLM assistants.